Unpopular Industry Recruitment - Challenges

 DESCRIPTION

-• One best practice to attract top talent in the pharmaceutical industry is offering benefits that compete in the job market and creating a brand of happy and healthy employees.
+- One best practice to attract top talent in the pharmaceutical industry is offering benefits that compete in the job market and creating a brand of happy and healthy employees.

-• The benefits, perks, and support given to the employees are a great part of the culture and brand that the company presents to potential employees.
+healthcare coverage, and on-site services/perks are some benefits that unpopular industries can use to attract talent. - The benefits, perks, and support given to the employees are a great part of the culture and brand that the company presents to potential employees.

-• Johnson & Johnson and Energy for Performance in Life offer healthcare and wellness programs to attract talent.
+- Johnson & Johnson and Energy for Performance in Life offer

-• Novartis and Horizon Pharma offer schedule flexibility through programs like "summer hours" that allows employees to leave earlier on Fridays.
+healthcare and wellness programs to attract talent. - Novartis and Horizon Pharma offer schedule flexibility through programs like "summer hours" that allows employees to leave earlier on Fridays.

-• AbbVie offers tuition reimbursement of $7,000, Novartis has a program for educational assistance, and Teva has programs for career management and professional growth.
+AbbVie offers tuition reimbursement of $7,000, Novartis has a programfor educational assistance, and Teva has programs for career management and professional growth.- Merck offers on-site healthcare professionals, GlaxoSmithKline has coffee stands, classes, gyms, and on-site perks, and Horizon Pharma

 SUCCESS METRICS/STATEMENTS

-Pharmaceutical companies, like Johnson and Johnson, attract around 1 million applicants every year and create over 25,000 job openings thanks to their talent acquisition process and the highlight given to the company's benefits compared with other companies.
+Pharmaceutical companies, like Johnson and Johnson, attract around 1 million applicants every year and create over 25,000 jobopenings thanks to their talent acquisition process and the highlight given to the company's benefits compared with other companies.